Art imitating Life,

 video, light and sound installations.

-for more information: Max's Kansas City
+information: Max's Kansas